Clupai8o0/nmmun/README.md

 Forked from https://github.com/clupai8o0/nmmun.
 This repo is for 2024-2025 NMMUN.
-Since we were rushing the clock, we decided to use the same website as the previous year.
+Since we were rushing the clock, we decided to use the same website as the previous year. test :/

 # NMMUN